 She had no nine-to-five routine to anchor her life in the city, so despite having a ready-made place to live, and a friendly band of Czech relatives to see on occasion, her circumstances were not the easiest.

 On occasion, she is given to exaggeration – notably when she devotes four pages to a simple visit to the supermarket – but in the main accounts of events are well drawn, and Weiss, fortunately, doesn’t relentlessly play for laughs in the way of some authors.

 The title, perhaps suggesting that one-third of its contents are about Prague and the other two-thirds about “Me” and “Myself,” seems well chosen: the book is more centered on Weiss – her day-to-day experiences and her reflections on her life – than it is about the city where she is located.
 But this is no bad thing when the material is this engaging.

 Chapters towards the end particularly stand out.
-Her trip with a male friend (who became more than just a friend) to the spa town of Marienbad was skilfully described, although some might be a little taken aback by Weiss’s candour regarding her personal life.
+Her trip with a male friend (who became more than just a friend) to the spa town of Marienbad was skilfully described, although some might be a little taken aback by Weiss’s frankness regarding her personal life.